NCBI-Hackathons/PSST/README.md

 ## Module 1

-This software genertes SNP sequences from the SNP IDs for a disease, and then you can make blastdb.
+This software generates SNP sequences from the SNP IDs for a disease, and then you can make blastdb.
 It fits into the general scheme of this pipeline <here>.